 G4.
 Do individuals enjoy equality of opportunity and freedom from economic exploitation?
 1 / 4

 Forced labor is common in prison camps, mass mobilization programs, and state-run contracting arrangements in which North Korean workers are sent abroad.
 There have been widespread reports of trafficked women and girls among the tens of thousands of North Koreans who have crossed into China.
-Due to changing economic conditions, prostitution has reportedly become common in North Korea itself in recent years.
+Due to changing economic conditions, prostitution has reportedly become common within North Korea in recent years.

 Economic opportunity has been affected by escalating international sanctions in response to North Korea’s weapons tests and threats of military aggression.
 New sanctions imposed during 2017 targeted a variety of civilian industries such as textiles and seafood, and tightened banking restrictions to limit North Korea’s access to international financial institutions.
 Nevertheless, markets and quasi-private businesses have expanded over time.
 Agricultural reforms have allowed larger percentages of crop yields to be kept by households, presumably to either consume or sell in the markets.